The Ultimate List: 58 Time Management Techniques & Our Top 10 Picks (with mindmap)

 Important tasks, on the other hand, are the ones that contribute to your long-term goals and things you really want to do in life.
 Important tasks are the ones that are part of your business or life vision and mission.

-This method proved especially handy when used by recruiters.
+This method is also often used by recruiters.

 Kanban is a Japanese word meaning a billboard or signboard.
 The main idea of the Kanban board is to have a visual board that helps you to track progress on your goals.